 Saturday, November 9, 2024

-The Cost and Scale of Constructing the New Jerusalem Today: A Modern Perspective
+The Cost and Scale of Constructing the New Jerusalem: A Modern Perspective

-The New Jerusalem, as described in Revelation 21:9, is portrayed as a city of unparalleled magnificence, constructed with materials of extraordinary value.
+The New Jerusalem the Holy City, as described in Revelation 21:9, is portrayed as a city of unparalleled magnificence, constructed with materials of extraordinary value.
 This exploration estimates the dimensions and costs of building such a city today, providing a modern lens through which to appreciate its scale and splendor.

 The City’s Magnificent Scale